 Common Sense Media: www.commonsensemedia.org - Common Sense Media is dedicated to improving the lives of kids and families by providing the trustworthy information, education, and independent voice they need to thrive in a world of media and technology.

 Katie Greer: www.klgreer.com/blog - Katie Greer is a nationally respected authority and presenter on internet and technology safety.
 Follow Katie on her blog.
 You can also follow her on Facebook as well for up-to-the-minute information on what is going on for children and teens on the internet.
-Katie spoke at MP&MS in 2014-15 and is returning in 2015-16!
+Katie spoke at MP&MS in 2014-15 and in 2015-16!

 Challenge Success: www.challengesuccess.org - Information and learning opportunities on how to respond to academic and emotional problems among U.S. kids.